Register your interest

 Looking at asset values and the business case for consolidation, how strong is the trend?
-Were the panel taken by surprise at the pace and magnitude of the dry bulk rate and asset value recovery during the first quarter, a typically seasonally weaker period?
+Was the panel taken by surprise at the pace and magnitude of the dry bulk rate and asset value recovery during the first quarter, a typically seasonal weaker period?
 Profitable asset play: should owners with vessels acquired during the trough continue to trade them or sell, profit take and re-invest?

 How is the panel responding to new regulations and technology, including BWTS, sulphur emissions caps and the need for scrubbers?
 How much importance do banks place on owners evidencing their commitment to embracing regulations and operating in an environmentally friendly manner in making financing decisions?
-What is the impact on your businesses of the technological advances with more remote access and computer tracking of cargoes?
+What is the impact on your businesses from advances in technology with more remote access and computer tracking of cargoes?

 On the dry side, are chartering brokers under threat with the rise of trading platforms such as BHP's?
 Is ‘smart trading’ one way to exploit marginal advantages and squeeze more profit from shipping?
 What is the relationship between FFA’s and the physical market?
 Are index-linked floating-rate ‘risk management’ time charter contracts an opportunity to strengthen relationships with charterers and mutually mitigate risk?